Top Music Colleges, Schools and Universities

 3. Berklee College of Music in Boston, MA

-The Berklee College of Music is a specialty school that offers 12 different majors that can lead to a 4-year professional diploma or a bachelor's degree.
-Areas of study include professional music and songwriting, music education or therapy, film scoring and jazz composition.
+The Berklee College of Music is a specialty school whose areas of study include professional music, songwriting, music education or therapy, film scoring and jazz composition.
 Students can also major in contemporary writing and production, electronic production and design or performance.
 Industry-specific training in music production and engineering is also available.
 Graduate students in the music business and management program can pursue an accelerated Master of Business Administration (MBA), offered in conjunction with the Suffolk University.

 |Cornell University||Cornell Gamelan Ensemble||Ithaca, NY|